The mod 2 cohomology of the infinite families of Coxeter groups of type B and D as almost Hopf rings: Steenrod algebra action

-The restriction of $ w_i \left( U_{2^n} \right) $ on the maximal elementary abelian subgroups $ A_\pi $ has been computed in the proof of Proposition \ref{prop:restrizione delta}, and it coincide with the restriction of $ u_i $ by our previous calculations based on Proposition \ref{prop:restrizione gamma}.
+We computed the restriction of $ w_i \left( U_{2^n} \right) $ to the maximal elementary abelian subgroups $ A_\pi $ in the proof of Proposition \ref{prop:restrizione delta}.
+It coincides with the restriction of $ u_i $ by our previous calculations based on Proposition \ref{prop:restrizione gamma}.
 Thus:

 and this class is exactly the sum of all the desired Hopf monomials $ x $. \end{proof}

 As regarding the calculation of the Steenrod squares on the generators of $ A_D $, We observe that the calculation for $ \Sq^i \left( \delta_{n:m} \right) $ is implicit in Theorem \ref{teo:Steenrod B} since $ \delta_{n:m} = \rho \left( \delta_n \odot 1_m \right) $ and $ \rho $ commute with Steenrod operations.
 Thus we only need to consider generators of the form $ \gamma_{k,n}^\pm $.